Mark-Mulligan/Mark-Mulligan/README.md

 React app that uses graphQL to display realtime data for an oil rig.

 [Invoice Generator](https://www.youtube.com/watch?v=ofsShzbOSEA)
-Video demo of a invoice generator I made for one of my friends who teach private music lessons.
+Video demo of an invoice generator I made for one of my friends who teach private music lessons.